 - Thermostats are programmed to use heaters and air conditioners sparingly.

-- When looking for new appliances CHA will choose the most efficient and feasible technology.
+- When looking for new appliances, CHA will choose the most efficient feasible technology.
 We recognize the label Energy Star as a leader in environmental design.

-Cora Hartshorn Arboretum recognized that climate change is one of the most pressing environmental issues today.
-Personal and community-based approached to carbon footprint control is important and necessary for the future health of our world.
+Cora Hartshorn Arboretum recognize that climate change is one of the most pressing environmental issues today.
+Personal and community-based approaches to carbon footprint control are important and necessary for the future health of our world.

 - The Arboretum is conveniently located a couple blocks away from the Short Hills Train Station.
 We encourage our visitors to use this way of travel and other alternatives when traveling to and from all CHA events and programs.